ropensci/weathercan/README.md

 weathercan
 ==========

-This package is makes it easier to search for and download multiple months/years of historical weather data from Environment Canada website.
+This package is makes it easier to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website.

-Bear in mind that these downloads can be fairly large and performing multiple, downloads may use up Environment Canada's bandwidth unecessarily.
+Bear in mind that these downloads can be fairly large and performing multiple, downloads may use up ECCC's bandwidth unecessarily.
 Try to stick to what you need.

 Installation
 ------------